zeroamps/Tooling/Git/README.md

 `git pull` fetches from and integrate with another repository or a local branch.

 `git push` updates remote refs along with associated objects.

-***

-I recommend to watch this course on Pluralsight [How Git Works](https://app.pluralsight.com/library/courses/how-git-works/).